Skip to main content

 Photograph of a card payment terminal showing three percentage tipping options (10, 15, 18%), an 'other' option, but no option not to tip

-Coercive.
-Not giving a "no tip" option, instead making customers figure out that they need to select "other" and then "no tip" to avoid having to pay extra.
+Coercive: Hiding the 'no tip' option and instead making customers figure out that they need to select 'other' and then 'no tip' to avoid having to pay extra.
+Not cool.

 How cashless tipping can be done better